tommylehmann/trivy-operator-dashboard/README.md

 - Cluster Vulnerability Report
 - RBAC Assessment Report
 - SBOM Reports
+- Cluster SBOM Reports

-All of them consist of dashboards (for view at a glance), browse and inspect findings (with table filters, sorts), export data.
+All of them consist of dashboards (for view at a glance), browse and inspect findings (with table filters, sorts), export data, compare.

 ![](docs/imgs/app.gif)